Skip to main content

 %APPDATA%\Cursor\mcp.json

-Create the .cursor directory if it doesn’t exist, then create the configuration file:
+Create the .cursor directory if it doesn’t exist, then create or update the configuration file:

 {